lucasmori/lucasmori/README.md

 ## Hi Guys!

 My name is Lucas Mori!
-Currently I work as a Application Developer focus in Self Sovereign Identity solutions at [IBM](https://www.ibm.com/).
+Currently I work as a Application Developer at [IBM](https://www.ibm.com/).

 - :coffee: Lover of a good cup of coffe.
 - :telescope: Passionate about Node.js, React, and Python.